trendmicro/tm-v1/CONTRIBUTING.md

 ### How can you get in touch for other questions?

 If you need support or want to discuss the Trend Vision One OSS platform, please join us on our [forums](https://success.trendmicro.com/forum/s/topic/0TO4T000000LH90WAG/trend-micro-vision-one).
-You can also send us an [email](mailto:emailaddress@trendmicro.com).